php-dev-br/laravel-doc-pt-br/validation.md

 <a name="introduction"></a>
 ## Introduction

 Laravel provides several different approaches to validate your application's incoming data.
-By default, Laravel's base controller class uses a `ValidatesRequests` trait which provides a convenient method to validate incoming HTTP requests with a variety of powerful validation rules.
+By default, Laravel's base controller class uses a `ValidatesRequests` trait which provides a convenient method to validate incoming HTTP request with a variety of powerful validation rules.

 <a name="validation-quickstart"></a>
 ## Validation Quickstart